 Not only are small investments in poor neighborhoods the lowest risk, highest returning way for a community to build wealth, they are also the best way to lift people out of poverty without displacing them from their neighborhood.
 This case study from Lafayette, Louisiana, shows why.

-A data-driven look at Kansas City, Kansas's, growth over time, and its history of annexing land on its outskirts, helps make clear the magnitude of the transformation that this city (and so many others) have undergone.
+A data-driven look at Kansas City, Missouri's, growth over time, and its history of annexing land on its outskirts, helps make clear the magnitude of the transformation that this city (and so many others) have undergone.
 The consequences of this transformation still haunt us today.

 Spokane, Washington, provides a case study in the slow, painful decline that happens when we go all-in on the suburban experiment.